TARADevOps/tsuki-webshop/DOCKER_DEPLOYMENT.md

 ## Overview:

-Desired Outcome of this Document is a Deployment of a Stack of Docker Containers providing a Production Backend that serves a WordPress Application via the FASTCGI Application Server to the Web Server with built in FastCGI Cache & Brotli Compression.
+Desired Outcome of this Document is a Deployment of a Stack of Docker Containers providing a Production Backend that serves a WordPress Application via the FASTCGI Application Server to the Web Server with built in FastCGI Cache & Lossless Compression.

 The Reverse Proxy handles Secure Domain Name Validation, Auto TLS Management & Application Firewall.